ai-bits/ai-bits.github.io/README.md

 ```
 Is this the way we teach the kids programming skills?

 I found immediately awkward that motor control and steering are split up between the paddles on the RC.
-One of the first things I will when I find time or want to use it: Unify the control on one paddle.
+One of the first things I will do when I find time or want to use it: Unify the control on one stick.

-The SunFounder delivers what I want for the Ford / Jetson combo: Hardware-based Pulse Width Modulation motor and servo control.
+The SunFounder delivers implementation examples that I want for the Ford / Jetson combo: Hardware-based Pulse Width Modulation motor and servo control.
 Guess it won't hurt to off-load this task once the Jetson gets busy with driving.

-But the software leaves a lot to be desired, with comments lacking where needed, bugs, functional deficiencies and the quality of the code is not up to the pedagogical claims.
+But the software leaves a lot to be desired, with comments lacking where needed, ignored bugs (Quit function in the Client GUI), functional deficiencies and the quality of the code is not up to the pedagogical claims.
 For improvements see the [Github repo](https://github.com/ai-bits/SunFounder-improved).

 # Github Repositories / Blogs
 [2018-05-04 SunFounder Smart Video Car software improved and pimped](https://github.com/ai-bits/SunFounder-improved)